 My E-mail address

-Note: This address is shown as a graphic, It cannot be “clicked on” to automatically place it in your E-mail program.
-Open your E-mail and type the address in the “TO” box.
-Apologies for this but it overcomes spam which is a huge problem!
+Note: It cannot be “clicked” to automatically place it in your E-mail program.
+Open your E-mail and type it in the “TO” box.

 Introducing the owner